Go Ultra Low North East

 Transport North East successfully secured just over £500,000 in grant funding from the Office of Low Emission Vehicles to deliver rapid charging infrastructure.

 The region is delivering 10 rapid chargers for taxi and private hire vehicles across each of the seven local authority areas.
-This is due to complete by the end of October 2020 on 9 of the 10 sites.

 Attention is now switching to engagement with the taxi companies to encourage them to consider EV’s through a series of online webinars, trials and workshops across a 2-year period.
 This is part of the region’s drive to encourage the uptake of electric vehicles – improving both air quality and reducing pollution.